Wilmer-N/etch-a-scetch/readme.md

 2. make each div turn black when mouse hovers over;
     - addEventlistener to each div that when mouse hovers over add a class wich has backgroundcolor of blackM

+I should try addid a function for the width